 - Power View is disabled by Microsoft due to license purposes.
 Therefore, whenever you are about to launch and use it for the first time, you need to check for certain licensing parameters.
 The instructions are beyond the scope of this article.

 - If you have downloaded the worksheet and not able to see the power view report created, the possible error is, you did not have Microsoft Silverlight preinstalled in your system.

 This is a guide to Power View in Excel.
-Here we discuss how to use Power View in Excel el along with practical examples and downloadable excel template.
+Here we discuss how to use Power View in Excel el along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –